jhpyle/docassemble/_docs/objects.md

 server accesses them by copying them from the cloud to the server and then copying them back to the cloud.
 If the file does not exist yet, calling `.retrieve()` will generate an error.

-<a name="DAFile.initialize"></a>The `.initialize()` method brings a
-file into existence if it does not exist.
-It also has the effect of calling `retrieve()`.
-The method takes an optional keyword argument `filename` that sets the `filename` attribute of the object.

-The following example uses the [Python Imaging Library] to create a JPEG image.

-{% include side-by-side.html demo="dafile" %}

 <a name="DAFile.slurp"></a>The `.slurp()` method reads the contents of
 the file and returns them as a value.